DanManN/BroomSticks/README.md

 1. First you have to craft an acceptable broom item as specified in config.yml (default is a shovel)
 2. Enchant the item with Infinity 1 using an anvil.
 3. Equip the broom in your hot bar.
-4. Right click and sneak to go in the direction you are looking.
+4. Right click on broom to toggle flight.
-5. Just right click to glide forward slower.
+5. Sneak to zoom at full speed.

 Config: